-The course is designed to provide students with knowledge and concepts of tourism and travel development and management that are currently used, given economic conditions of the world.
-Practical applications are included to effectively apply the concepts to the hospitality and tourism industry.
-Credit, three hours,
+The course is designed to provide students with knowledge and concepts of tourism and travel development, marketing and management that are currently used, given economic conditions of the world.
+Career options and trends in international travel from a global perspective will be discussed.
+Practical applications, including a planned or virtual trip to specified countries, are included to effectively apply the concepts to hospitality and tourism management.
+Prerequisites: None Credit, three hours.